etc5523-2021/blog-imalh2/README.md

 ## Blog Post 1

-This assessment is due Fri Sep 17 2021 11.55PM AEST.
+This assessment is due Fri Sep 03 2021 11.55PM AEST.

-My selected country is Germany.
+My selected country is Qatar.

-The relevant blog post for this assessment is in https://imalh2-blog.netlify.app/posts/2021-09-13-covid19-in-germany/
+The relevant blog post for this assessment is in https://imalh2-blog.netlify.app/posts/2021-08-26-covid19-in-qatar/

 - [ ] Selected a country
 - [ ] Website with R markdown